mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 ### public virtual void UpdateBiomeVisuals()

 Allows you to create special visual effects in the area around the player.
 For example, the blood moon's red filter on the screen or the slime rain's falling slime in the background.
 You must create classes that override Terraria.Graphics.Shaders.ScreenShaderData or Terraria.Graphics.Effects.CustomSky, add them in your mod's Load hook, then call Player.ManageSpecialBiomeVisuals.
 See the ExampleMod if you do not have access to the source code.

+### public virtual void UpdateBadLifeRegen()

+Allows you to give the player a negative life regeneration based on its state (for example, the "On Fire!" debuff makes the player take damage-over-time).
+This is typically done by setting player.lifeRegen to 0 if it is positive, setting player.lifeRegenTime to 0, and subtracting a number from player.lifeRegen.
+The player will take damage at a rate of half the number you subtract per second.

+### public virtual void UpdateLifeRegen()

+Allows you to increase the player's life regeneration based on its state.
+This can be done by incrementing player.lifeRegen by a certain number.
+The player will recover life at a rate of half the number you add per second.
+You can also increment player.lifeRegenTime to increase the speed at which the player reaches its maximum natural life regeneration.

+### public virtual void NaturalLifeRegen(ref float regen)

+Allows you to modify the power of the player's natural life regeneration.
+This can be done by multiplying the regen parameter by any number.
+For example, campfires multiply it by 1.1, while walking multiplies it by 0.5.